unique-chan/Simple-Image-Classification/README.md

 ## This repository contains:
 - Python3 / Pytorch code for multi-class image classification
    - You can obtain **logits for all images** (`--store_logits`) and **confusion matrix** (`--store_confusion_matrix`) of your current model.
    - You can manage your experiments with this code.
 This code helps to store loss/accuracy changes during training (`--store_loss_acc_log`).
-Also, you can access the best weights files during validation (`--store_weights`).
+Also, you can access the best weight files during validation (`--store_weights`).
    - You can easily change the loss function for training your model.
 (See below `tip`s!)
    - You can check the progress of training with **tensorboard**.
    - You do not need to calculate mean/std of training examples: use `--auto_mean_std`.